Jump to content

 The property set name is used, when the tool automatically creates your result property.
 This happens, when the tool cannot find the Result Property from the model.
 This is not a mistake.
 It is actually very convenient to let the tool create the properties.
 This way you can skip the extra step of adding the property separately to the model.
 However, in order for Simplebim to export the Result Property to IFC, it needs to know, which property set it belongs to.
 This is just how IFC works.
 Use the Property Set Name to define the property set.
 This can be basically anything.
 Probably some property set of your own.
 The one your company uses, or some BIM exchange requirement has defined.

-Additional configurations: Calculate Properties for Groups and Containers
+Additional configurations: Calculate Properties for Groups, Containers and Connected Objects

 Choosing the aggregation type

-This option applies when your using either the for Groups or for Containers tool.
+This option applies when your using either the for Groups, for Containers or for Connected Objects tool.

 For example, if you would want to calculate the sum of the object volumes from the objects assigned to the group, you would choose SUM here.